i2bc/n_terminal_lysine/README.md

 # Runing

-Run first the `compute.sh` script to get a summary table, the `prepare_graphs.sh` script to create a shell script adapted to your data, and next this last shell script to obtains one frequencies amino-acids graph by spacies.
+Run first the `compute.sh` script to get a summary table, the `prepare_graphs.sh` script to create a shell script adapted to your data, and next this last shell script to obtains one frequencies amino-acids graph by species.

 ## Get the frequencies amino-acids table